Controls

 Layout and text behavior

-• With wrapped text, Button measures against the remaining inner width after padding and border are applied.
+TextWrapping="NoWrap", Button prefers its intrinsic text width plus chrome. - With wrapped text, Button measures against the remaining inner width after padding and border are applied.

 <StackPanel Width="240">

-<Button Text="Single line caption"
+<Button Content="Single line caption"

 Margin="0,0,0,8" />